CyVerse-learning-materials/foss/docs/faq.md

 **How do I find the course Zoom link?**

 **Answer:** The workshop Zoom link is pinned to the top of the
-#2021fallteam Slack channel in the FOSS Slack.
-If you aren\'t on the
+#2022fallteam Slack channel in the FOSS Slack.
+If you aren't on the
 Slack, please refer to the instructions sent to you in the FOSS welcome email.

 ------------------------------------------------------------------------

-**I can\'t get software X installed or Y account created.
+**I can't get software X installed or Y account created.
 What do I do?**

 **Answer:** Please send a message to one of the instructors on Slack.